musaprog/gonio-analysis/README.md

 <h1>Pseudopupil Analysis suite</h1>
 Specialised spatial motion analysis software for Pupil Imsoft data.

-Can be used for data that follows hierarchy
+In general, can be used for data that follows hierarchy
 ```
 data_directory
 ├── specimen_01